 Refer to the complete warranty for the country in which the product will be used.
-A copy of the written warranty is included with the product or available on the internet at www.safholland.com.
+A copy of the written warranty is included with the product and can be found on the SAF-HOLLAND® website (www.safholland.com).

 Notes, Cautions, and Warnings